RobDoan/code-assistance-commands/templates/01-research-phase/04-experiment-summary.md

 1. **Payment timing optimization:** When is the optimal moment to introduce payment?
 2. **Value demonstration:** What's the minimum feature set that creates "aha moment"?
 3. **Commitment mechanisms:** Do small commitments (survey, profile setup) improve retention?

 ---

+## → Transition to Design Phase

+### Named Solution Experiments Ready for Design

+Based on our learning, these solution experiments are ready to move to Design Phase:

+1. **Primary Experiment: "Guided Onboarding for No-Payment Signups"**
+   - **Problem Validated:** Users want to try before they buy but get lost without guidance
+   - **Design Challenge:** How do we accelerate time-to-value for trial users?
+   - **Success Metric:** Restore 7-day retention to ≥35% while maintaining signup gains
+   - **Next Template:** `../02-design-phase/00-tech-spike-check.md`

+2. **Secondary Experiment: "Payment Timing Optimization"**
+   - **Problem Validated:** Payment barrier timing matters more than payment requirement
+   - **Design Challenge:** When is the optimal moment to introduce payment?
+   - **Success Metric:** Increase payment conversion without hurting trial engagement
+   - **Next Template:** `../02-design-phase/00-tech-spike-check.md`

+### Updated Hypothesis List

+Add these solution hypotheses to `00-hypothesis-list.md`:

+- **Solution Hypothesis #1:** Interactive onboarding checklist will restore retention to 35%
+- **Solution Hypothesis #2:** Introducing payment after "aha moment" will increase conversion 25%

+---